greenelab/BioBombe/8.gtex-interpret/README.md

 ### Neutrophils

 The two VAE features (feature 0 in VAE z = 3 and feature 10 in VAE z = 14) were applied to GSE103706 (**Panel G Above**).
+Feature 0 from VAE z = 3 and feature 10 from VAE z = 14 had the highest scores for the specific neutrophil geneset.
 It does not appear that the z = 3 feature was able to robustly separate the the two treatments from the untreated cell line controls.
 However, the untreated controls were tending towards negative scores.
 The z = 14 feature perfectly separated the untreated cell lines from the treated cell lines and therefore validate the interpretation approach.